vmware/terraform-provider-avi/website/docs/d/avi_serviceenginegroup.html.markdown

 * `vcenter_datastores_include` - Boolean flag to set vcenter_datastores_include.
 * `vcenter_folder` - Folder to place all the service engine virtual machines in vcenter.
 * `vcenter_hosts` - Dict settings for serviceenginegroup.
+* `vcenters` - Vcenter information for scoping at host/cluster level.
 * `vcpus_per_se` - Number of vcpus for each of the service engine virtual machines.
 * `vip_asg` - When vip_asg is set, vip configuration will be managed by avi.user will be able to configure vip_asg or vips individually at the time of create.
 * `vs_host_redundancy` - Ensure primary and secondary service engines are deployed on different physical hosts.